Search 2026 Availability For Your Cannon Beach Getaway! – Get Your Beach Vacation Booked!

 Cannon Beach experiences a cool climate characterized by mild temperatures and significant precipitation, particularly during the winter months.
 The average yearly temperature hovers around 52°F (11°C), which means that even summer highs rarely reach above 75°F (24°C).
 The area is subject to coastal fog, and rainfall is frequent, particularly from fall to spring.

-Weather often starts cloudy in the morning but can turn sunny in the afternoon, especially in spring and summer.
+The weather often starts cloudy in the morning but can turn sunny in the afternoon, especially in spring and summer.
 Rain showers are common, but the weather can shift drastically within a single day, moving from sunny to cloudy or wet.
 Being prepared for any change is crucial for a comfortable experience during your Cannon Beach vacation.

 Seasonal Breakdown of Weather in Cannon Beach